Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: LAMOST sample of halo K giants

-The distances for the halo K giants are estimated using the method of \citet{Xue2014}, which we note is the same as the one used for Sloan Digital Sky Survey DR9 \citep{Ahn2012} K-giant stars in the SEGUE project \citep{Yanny2009}.
-We use E($B-V$) from \citet{Schlegel1998} and the coefficients in \citet{Schlafly2011} to correct reddening.
-The method yields a median distance precision of 16\%.
-Using the method presented in \citet{Xue2014}, we select giant branch stars from just above the horizontal branch to the tip of the red giant branch. \citet{Xue2014} derived a relation between [Fe/H] and the $(g - r)_0$ color of the giant branch at the level of the horizontal giant branch, using eight globular clusters with $ugriz$ photometry from \citet{An2008}, with cluster data given in Table 3 of \citet{Xue2014}.
-The [Fe/H] and $(g - r)^\mathrm{HB}_0$ for the horizontal branch/red clump of the clusters follow a quadratic polynomial, $(g - r)^\mathrm{HB}_0 = 0.087\mathrm{[Fe/H]}^2 + 0.39\mathrm{[Fe/H]} + 0.96$, as shown in Fig 2 of \citet{Xue2014}.
-We work with giants above the horizontal branch to avoid possible contamination of (metal rich) red clump stars, and also in order to probe as distantly as possible in the halo using the bright giants.
-We selected stars with [Fe/H]$<-1.3$ and which are well above and below the Galactic disk, using the cut $|Z|>5$ kpc (where $Z$ is height above the Galactic disk mid-plane).
+The distances for the halo K giants are estimated using the method of \citet{Xue2014}, which we note is the same as the one used for Sloan Digital Sky Survey (SDSS) DR9 \citep{Ahn2012} K-giant stars in the SEGUE project \citep{Yanny2009}.
+The photometry used in the distance estimation is from Pan-STARRS1 \citep{Chambers2016} and SDSS and we calibrated Pan-STARRS1 to the SDSS photometric system.
+We use the reddening/extinction/dust maps of \citet{Schlegel1998} to estimate the extinction towards our stars.
+Studies show that these maps have biases which need to be corrected \citep[e.g. ][]{Cambresy2005}.
+Our sample stars are all more than 5 kpc above the Galactic disk, so the extinctions derived from the \citet{Schlegel1998} maps, which are dominated by dust closer than 1 kpc to the Galactic plane, are appropriate.
+We assume the extinction at infinity for our halo star sample.
+Alternative maps are also available to be used, for example \citet{Hakkila1997}, \citet{Cambresy2005}, and \citet{Schlafly2011}.
+We convert the \citet{Schlegel1998} $E(B-V)$ to SDSS filters using the conversion coefficients found on Table 6 of \citet{Schlafly2012} (for $R_V=A(V)/E(B-V)=3.1$, the traditional value for the diffuse interstellar medium \citep{Cardelli1989}).
+We use the same luminosity ($\propto L^{-1.8}$) and density ($\propto r^{-3}$) profile priors for the \citet{Xue2014} Bayesian method, and the LAMOST K-giant [Fe/H] distribution as the metallicity prior.
+The Bayesian method allows the uncertainties of the input values, namely apparent magnitude, color, and metallicity, to be propagated properly to the final derived distances.
+More detailed analysis is described in \citet{Xue2014} for data from SDSS and similar conclusions can also be made for our LAMOST sample of halo K giants.
+The propagated uncertainties for SDSS K giants yield a median distance precision of 16\% and for LAMOST K giants of 13\% (see Fig. \ref{fig:relativederr}).
+The smaller median relative distance uncertainty for LAMOST K giants is due to smaller errors in Pan-STARRS1 photometry and LAMOST metallicities compared to the SDSS photometry and metallicities used for SDSS K giant distances.
+We note that the difference is small and thus the distances and uncertainties are comparable for LAMOST and SDSS K giants.
+Using the method presented in \citet{Xue2014}, we select giant branch stars from above the horizontal branch to the tip of the red-giant branch. \citet{Xue2014} derived a relation between [Fe/H] and the $(g - r)_0$ color of the giant branch at the level of the horizontal giant branch, using eight globular clusters with $ugriz$ photometry from \citet{An2008}, with cluster data given in Table 3 of \citet{Xue2014}.
+The [Fe/H] and $(g - r)^\mathrm{HB}_0$ for the horizontal branch/red clump of the clusters follow a quadratic polynomial, $(g - r)^\mathrm{HB}_0 = 0.087\mathrm{[Fe/H]}^2 + 0.39\mathrm{[Fe/H]} + 0.96$, as shown in Fig. 2 of \citet{Xue2014}.
+We work with giants above the horizontal branch to avoid possible contamination by (metal rich) red clump stars, and also in order to probe as distantly as possible in the halo by using the brightest giants.